nhadizad/CSX_450_1_Project_Final/README.md

 The age of abalone is determined by cutting the shell through the cone, staining it, and counting the number of rings through a microscope, a time consuming process.
 In order to simplify the process, we will create a supervised classification model to predict the age range of abalones, using their physical characteristics.

 ## Dataset ##
-The abalone dataset contains measurements for 4177 with 8 features, and the number of rings.
+The abalone dataset contains measurements for 4177 instances, with 8 features as well as the number of rings.

 As each element will be stored in an R, the size of the dataframe will be approximately 284036 bytes (4177 rows * 4 columns * 8 bytes + 4177 rows * 1 column * 4 bytes) plus any overhead associated with the dataframe.
 With an overhead of 5% for this relatively large dataset, the total in-memory size of this dataframe is approximately 290000 bytes.